rkelson/metadata-asset-tracking-tool/metadata/Cadastre/plss_quarter_quarter_sections.md

 ### How was the dataset created?

+The primary source for the data is cadastral survey records housed by the BLM supplemented with local records and geographic control coordinates from states, counties as well as other federal agencies such as the USGS and USFS.
+This data was orginally published on 1/3/2017.

 The locations of Public Land Survey System (PLSS) corners, as represented in geographic coordinate pairs, were derived from a variety of source documents, which include U.S. General Land Office and BLM survey plats/notes, as well as survey data obtained from other U.S. Government agencies, private sector survey firms, and local governments.

 Lots were dissolved to the section level.
 Survey_type: B (aliquot parts less than 40 acres) for geopolitical splits were attributed as Survey_type: A. This data is derived from the PLSS Intersected feature class of the Utah PLSS Fabric GISv2.3 2020.
-This layer is based on Geographic Coordinate Data Base (GCDB) coordinate data.
+This layer is based on GCDB coordinate data.

 ### How reliable and accurate is the dataset?

 Cadastral publication data has two primary components, land parcel data and cadastral reference data.
 It is important to recognize that the publication data are not the same as the operation and maintenance or production data.
 The production data is structured to optimize maintenance processes, is integrated with internal agency operations and contains much more detail than the publication data.

+Divisions beyond the quarter quarter sections may be included in this feature class, but in most implementations these smaller divisions will be parcels.

 ## Credits